Striptease (film): Plot

 However, the judge overseeing Erin's civil court case, L.W.
-Fingerhut, suffers a fatal heart attack.
-So, this pushes back her appeal by six months.
+Fingerhut, suffers a fatal heart attack, which delays her appeal by six months.
 To protect Angela, Erin retrieves her from Rita's care, Darrell having previously let slip that Rita looks after Angela on Fridays.

 Mordecai approaches Dilbeck with the Eager Beaver blackmail photo, agitating Malcolm further.
 After Erin takes Angela with her to work, Darrell ambushes her at knifepoint in her car outside the club, but Shad breaks his arm once he appears to rescue her.
 After Erin finishes her shift, Garcia arrives, shows her the blackmail photo and tells her to contact him if she is threatened, now fully aware why Jerry was murdered.

 Dilbeck's personal interest in Erin persists, so she is invited to perform privately for him.
 He asks her to become his lover and later his wife, despite his staff becoming increasingly concerned.
 Malcolm threatens Erin with putting Angela in state care if she talks about Dilbeck to anyone.

 Eventually, Mordecai turns up dead, increasing Garcia's concern for her.
-Dilbeck and Malcolm then debate whether to kill Erin or simply silence her by threatening to take away her daughter.
+Dilbeck and Malcolm debate whether to kill Erin or simply silence her by threatening to take away her daughter.
 However, Erin, suspecting Dilbeck's complicity in the murders, concocts a plan to trap him.

 Malcolm, aware of Erin's contact with Garcia and her FBI background, suggests Dilbeck invite Erin for another private show, planning to kill her afterwards.
 She goes alone, but an intoxicated Darrell arrives and assaults Malcolm.
 Darrell then interrupts the dance, allowing Erin to retrieve a gun and force him and Dilbeck to go to the nearby Belle Glade sugar refinery.
 There she has invited TV crews for a news conference.

 En route, Erin forces Darrell to write a note releasing custody of Angela to her and, once there, tricks Dilbeck into confessing to the murders on tape.
 As Malcolm arrives, Garcia serendipitously appears along with the news crew and Dilbeck is soon after arrested.
 Erin, having regained full guardianship of Angela, thanks Garcia and Shad for assisting her and jokingly expresses interest in Garcia running for Congress as Dilbeck's replacement.